microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-06.md

 ## Notes & Guidance

--the application and the docker image are deployed to Azure DevOps, it's not ready. should have to update to 3.0.0 .net core at least, inside pjoject file.
+-the application and the docker image are deployed to Azure DevOps, it's not ready. should have to update to 3.0.0 .net core at least, inside project file.